navkar/Predictions/README.md

 * Re-evaluation of non-hindu religions in India.
 People will question non-hindu religions!
 * Meditation will be part of school education medium.
 * Teachers will be high demand and have more value.
-* Collapse of make-up/fashion/bollywood industry
+* Collapse of make-up/fashion/bollywood industry.
 * New form of agriculture and growing organic food will be revealed.
   - Hydroponics
   - Permaculture